getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

   'overrideEditableFlag': true, // Boolean | Indicates whether the worklog should be added to the issue even if the issue is not editable, for example, because the issue is closed.
 Only connect app users with admin permissions can use this flag.
   'body': new Jira.InlineObject29() // InlineObject29 |
 };
-apiInstance.cloudidRestApi3IssueIssueIdOrKeyWorklogIdPut(cloudid, id, issueIdOrKey, opts, (error, data, response) => {
+apiInstance.issueIssueIdOrKeyWorklogIdPut(cloudid, id, issueIdOrKey, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {